 Discussion

-Addressing the semantic concern of a system’s architecture is not new, and most approaches that integrate the principle of multiple viewpoints support it at various levels.
+Addressing the semantic concern of a system’s architecture is not new [REFS], and most approaches that integrate the principle of multiple viewpoints mention semantics at various levels but fail to address it in more than abstract terms.
 Enterprise modelling is founded on the multiple views on enterprise.
 TOGAF, the standard enterprise modelling framework from The Open Group, introduces both the business architecture and the information architecture.
 At the European level, the European Interoperablity Reference Architecture addresses the IOP concern from 4 perspectives: legal, organizational, semantic and technical.
 The semantic viewpoint however only deals with the data and the meaning of data, but does not directly support the semantic coherence principle: there are obviously relationships between the semantic and the organizational view, but as they are not part of the same view, the cohesion is not ensured.

+The notion on semantic coherence can be seen in object-orientation (OO) as well, where the class can be seen as a construct similar to a semantic monolith.
+Indeed, OO does a very good job at enforcing a reciprocity between data and data operations.
+However, as a model OO can only provide for an informal “representation” relation with reality as depicted in Fig. 2-2 due to the absence of a formal underlying framework and DoI.
+Consequently it cannot respond to principle 3.1.
+Furthermore, OO indeed implements Principle 2.1 on coherence, but Principle 2.2 ….

+Shortcomings or consequences of the principles: do we see some?
+Then these are to be discussed here as well…

+For instance:

+Distinction and separation between ontology and the data it holds, and the data that are hold by other components in local databases: what should be separated into the semantic view, what can remain under control of the components, how is their relationship?